iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> As others have stated, I have my doubts about the effectiveness of the app.
+I'm sure it uploads all kinds of information about you to some database somewhere, but It does not seem to provide any meaningful information to back to the user.
+Over New Years I went to Las Vegas.
+I got on a plane, spent 5 days in a casino/hotel, got back on a plane and came home.
+The app shows no exposures?
+I find this hard to believe.<br> :date: __2021-01-15 15:16:52__

+> Kept telling me to enable my alerts even though they were already enabled.
+Uninstalled and reinstalling numerous times, didn't fix the issue.
+Must not work with the Samsung Galaxy S20+5G.<br> :date: __2021-01-15 09:10:02__

+> Doesn't work<br> :date: __2021-01-14 15:52:45__

+> Doesn't work<br> :date: __2021-01-13 23:22:42__

 > Does not work.
 My whole family downloaded this app.
 I saw my in-laws about two weeks before Christmas for about 30 minutes.
 A few days later my mother in law tested positive for COVID, then my father in law did too.
 They both reported it in the app.
 Of course I did not need the app to tell me I was exposed, but I had a known exposure and spent time within about 10 feet of my in laws (with a mask on), and I did not receive any notification from the app that I had been exposed.
 Ineffective.<br> :date: __2021-01-04 23:49:20__